What is included with the Prints:

 Design Prints: The purpose of these drawings are to give you a good look at the design so that you can decide whether or not this is the house for you.
 They typically consist of a cover sheet which has perspective views of the interior and exterior of the house.
-These views are the ones you see on the web site.
+These views are the ones you see here in the online catalog.
 This is followed by a perspective plan, or "doll house" view which shows the main levels of the house (basements are usually not included here).
 This looks like a doll house with the roof off.
-Next are elevations which show the facades on all sides of the house.
-Depending on the design of the house different combinations of the above, or other drawings, may be used to best explain the house.
-These drawings are usually in color, but they are not archive quality and the colors will fade (keep them out of the sun).
-We encourage you to get as many of these as you need to make your decision.
+Next are elevations which show the facades of all sides of the house.
+Depending on the design of the house different combinations of the above, or other drawings may be used to best explain the house.
+These drawings are usually in color, but they are not archive quality and the colors will fade (keep prints out of the sun).
+I encourage you to get as many of these as you need to make your decision.
 They are a fraction of the cost of the construction prints.
 Get them - they will be a big help.
-They are available in full size sheet, Design Prints, and half size sheet, Small Design Prints, at a reduced cost to encourage you to look at more designs.
+They are available in Design Prints which are a full size sheet (22x34in); and in Small Design Prints which are a reduced half size sheet (11x17in) at a reduced cost to encourage you to look at more designs.

-Common architectural terms describing the prints:
+Common architectural terms describing the Prints:

 floor plan: You know what a plan is - it shows you the arrangement of rooms in a house.
 A plan is drawing of a house or a building, usually a flat non-perspective projection with a view point above the floor plane that is being described.
 It is an abstract view that depicts the arrangement of spaces by indicating the locations of walls, doors, windows, and other openings in walls and floors.
 They are usually noted for further explanation.